Facebook–Cambridge Analytica data scandal: Donald Trump campaign

 Donald Trump's 2016 presidential campaign used the harvested data to build psychographic profiles, determining users' personality traits based on their Facebook activity.
 The campaign team used this information as a micro-targeting technique, displaying customized messages about Trump to different US voters on various digital platforms.
 Ads were segmented into different categories, mainly based on whether individuals were Trump supporters or potential swing votes.
 As described by Cambridge Analytica's CEO, the key was to identify those who might be enticed to vote for their client or be discouraged to vote for their opponent.
 Supporters of Trump received triumphant visuals of him, as well as information regarding polling stations.
 Swing voters were instead often shown images of Trump's more notable supporters and negative graphics or ideas about his opponent, Hillary Clinton.
-For example, the collected data was specifically used by “Make America Number 1 Super PAC” to attack Clinton through constructed advertisements that accused Clinton of corruption as a way of propping up Trump as a better candidate for the presidency.
+For example, the collected data was specifically used by "Make America Number 1 Super PAC" to attack Clinton through constructed advertisements that accused Clinton of corruption as a way of propping up Trump as a better candidate for the presidency.

-However, a former Cambridge Analytica employee, Brittany Kaiser, was asked "Is it absolutely proven that the Trump campaign relied on the data that had been illicitly obtained from Facebook?"
-She responded: "It has not been proven, because the difficult thing about proving a situation like that is that you need to do a forensic analysis of the database".
+Interfering in the elections in Trinidad and Tobago

+In the Caribbean country of Trinidad and Tobago, the majority of the population is subdivided into two groups, those of South Asian and African origin.
+The South Asian population constitute the largest ethnic group in the country (approximately 35.4 %), mainly descendants of indentured workers from South Asia (mostly India), brought in to replace freed African slaves who refused to continue working on the sugar plantations.
+Through cultural preservation, many residents of Indian descent continue to maintain the traditions of their ancestral homeland.
+On the other hand, the African population constitute the second largest ethnic group in the country, with approximately 34.2 % of the population identifying themselves as of African descent.

+In 2010, Cambridge Analytica designed a campaign called Do So, aimed at trying to increase abstention among young people of African descent.
+This campaign, presented as if it were something that arose spontaneously on social media, was developed as a resistance movement against traditional politics, encouraging young people not to vote as a form of protest, so that, by reducing their electoral participation, it favored the United National Congress (UNC), the party representing the Indian population.
+The Do So campaign had a significant impact on reducing voter turnout among young people of African descent, which contributed to the UNC's electoral victory in 2010.